raysan5/challenges/01_challenge_blocks/README.md

 We strongly encourage you using the online [raylib forum](forum.raylib.com) to discuss challenges with other students.
 However, we recommend not to look at any source code written by other students or share your source code with others **while working on the challenge**.

 ## License

+This lecture is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-All code provided for this challenge is licensed under MIT License.
+Challenge code is licensed under an unmodified zlib/libpng license.

 Check [LICENSE](../LICENSE) for further details.

 *Copyright (c) 2017 Ramon Santamaria ([@raysan5](https://twitter.com/raysan5))*